jmsull/y3_notebook_v1/README.md

 2. Source setup-cosmosis-nersc from your cosmosis/config/ directory as you usually would

-3. Run the included bash script (once only please or lines will be duplicated in the setup files)
+3. Run the included bash script, y3_notebook_setup.sh (once only please or lines will be duplicated in the setup files)

 4. Open the notebook from JupyterHub and select Cosmosis-nb from the dropdown menu